-Singita's Covid response over the last two years has highlighted their deep commitment to the community.
-In 2021 senior staff salaries were reduced, but junior staff initially salaries maintained, and then reduced less.
-Throughout 2020 there was no loss of staff across any of the Lodges covered in this report, and staff returned to full salaries in August 2021.
-At the same time the Singita Lowveld Trust provide support to local communities, donating materials and then raising funds to support over 11,500 people.
+Singita's Covid response over the last two years has highlighted its deep commitment to the community.
+In 2021, senior staff salaries were reduced, but junior staff salaries were initially maintained, then reduced by less than for senior staff.
+Throughout 2020, there was no loss of staff across any of the Lodges covered in this report, and staff returned to full salaries in August 2021.
+At the same time, the Singita Lowveld Trust provided support to local communities, donating materials and raising funds to support over 11,500 people.